 Each officer is required to participate in a rigorous selection process in order to become a member of the unit.
 Once selected, the officer and his assigned dog are required to attend a 14-week basic patrol dog school where they work on obedience, agility, scent work, and criminal apprehension.
 At the end of the 14 weeks, each team is tested and certified by judges from the United States Police Canine Association.
 After completion of the basic patrol school, they may also attend an 8-week drug dog school or a 12-week bomb dog school.

-Members of the unit are required to train weekly in order to maintain the team’s proficiency.
+Members of the unit are required to train regularly in order to maintain the team's proficiency.
 When not at work, the police canine spends the time at home with the handler and their family.
 Officers are responsible for the care of their assigned partner both on and off duty.